 A. Sabre has been building Sabre sailing yachts since 1970 and Sabre motor yachts since 1989, in the Sabre yard in South Casco, Maine, USA.
 If you wish to learn more about our company, its history and comments about us from third parties, please see the “Sabre Story” section of this web site.

 Q. Who designs Sabre’s yachts?

 A. Our Sabre motor yachts are designed in house by the Sabre Design Team.
-Our sailboat hulls, underwater foils and rigs are designed by Naval Architect Jim Taylor, and the deck and interior layouts are done by the Sabre Design Team.

 Q. Why did early Sabre sailing yachts have an offset LH propeller?